6 Real Estate SEO Tips to Maximize Your Google Visibility in 2020

 In other words, ranking for relevant keywords on the first page of Google search results is imperative to achieve any kind of meaningful impact and drive more potential tenants, investors, and brokers to your real estate website to beat your competitors.

-Here are 5 ways to optimize your commercial real estate website to boost your SEO visibility:
+Here are 5 ways to optimize your CRE website to boost SEO visibility:

 Having a basic strategy for keywords you want to target is a good starting point for any SEO strategy.
-You can consider segmenting your keywords into “buckets” such as:
+You can consider segmenting your keywords into “buckets” or categories such as:

 Competitive generic terms like “1031 exchange” or “miami office” and other general variations a user would search for.